1. Pre-application checklist and requirements

 For the purpose of calculating the admission average, all courses in a given term will be used.
 Applicants are ranked according to their admission average and the top 96 applicants are granted interviews.
 When computing applicants’ total admission scores, the admission average is weighted 60% and the interview score is weighted 40%.

 From the 96 applicants interviewed, 40 will be offered admission (34 top ranked applicants from the general pool and 6 top ranked applicants from the education equity pool).

 Notification of the results of the admission process will be forwarded to applicants by email in early April.
 Offers of admission are pending successful completion of the 4-year Baccalaureate degree and any prerequisite courses being completed during the year of application.

 Any appeal related to admission status should be forwarded, in writing, to the School of Physical Therapy Admissions Committee.
 Grounds for appeal of an admission decision are limited to (1) unit procedural errors, or (2) evidence that information used in the decision process was wrong or incomplete.
 Failure by the applicant to provide accurate and complete information is not grounds for any appeal.

 5. Post-acceptance requirements

-Students admitted to the first year of the program are required to obtain Cardiopulmonary Resuscitation (C.P.R.) certification prior to the start of classes in August (unless they have obtained it during the previous twelve months).
-It is required to obtain the Heart and Stroke Foundation of Canada's equivalent (other CPR providers equivalent certification will be accepted) of the Basic Life Support (BLS) Health Care Providers (C) designation, which includes the application of an external defibrillator device (AED).
+- Obtain Cardiopulmonary Resuscitation (C.P.R.) prior to the start of classes in August unless they have obtained such certification within the previous twelve months.
+The Heart and Stroke Foundation of Canada’s Basic Life Support Health Care Providers (C) designation, or equivalent certification, is required.
+Students must present evidence of successful completion, and the date of certification of the C.P.R. requirements.
 This certification must be updated annually.